 Twice a year, most of the U.S. adjusts to time moving forward in the spring and back again in the fall.
 But where did the crazy idea of "shifting time" come from?

-Benjamin Franklin gets some credit for the idea of daylight saving time, though his recommendation was really a joke.
+Benjamin Franklin gets some credit for the idea of daylight saving time, though his recommendation was a joke.

 In a letter to the editor of the "Journal of Paris," Franklin jokingly recommended the people get out of bed earlier in the morning to minimize the use of candles and lamp oil.
-He never even mentioned setting clocks back or forth.
+He never mentioned setting clocks back or forth.